How much will be paid

 Agreement holders will need to keep the following records and supply them on request:

-- copy of the building maintenance plan to be submitted by the second claim.
-This is also to be updated with inspection results and completed works throughout the life of the agreement
+- a copy of the building maintenance plan (see building maintenance plan and log form) - to be updated with inspection results and completed works throughout the life of the agreement

 - any receipted invoices (or bank statements where a receipted invoice is unavailable), consents or permissions connected with the work